Banana leaf: As a writing surface

 Banana and palm leaves were historically the primary writing surface in many nations of South and Southeast Asia.
 This has influenced the evolution of their scripts.
 The rounded letters of many of the scripts of southern India, Sri Lanka and Southeast Asia such as Oriya and Sinhala, Burmese, Baybayin, and Javanese, for example, are thought to have been influenced by this.
 Sharp angles and tracing straight lines along the vein of the leaf with a sharp writing implement would risk splitting the leaf and ruining the surface, so rounded letters, or letters with straight lines only in the vertical or diagonal direction, were required for practical daily use.

 In such situations, the ribs of the leaves function as the dividing lines of ruled paper, separating lines of text.
 It is believed that this was so influential in the development of the still-undeciphered rongorongo script of Easter Island that the more elaborate wood tablets developed later were fluted to imitate the surface of a banana leaf.

 Other uses

-The leaves contain apiin which is used to make nanoparticle products.
+The leaves also contain apiin which is used to make nanoparticle products.